 - Be ready to defend yourself.

 For some, that may mean signing up for a good martial arts class.
-For others, it means a good home defense firearm.
+It’s one of the basic homesteading skills every prepsteader should have.
+For some, self defense means a good home defense firearm.
 Encourage your entire family to bone up on self-defense and to become both familiar and skilled with firearms of one type or another.

 - Find allies.